Perhaps one of the finest racing games of our generation.

 - Samsung 960 EVO NVMe M.2 500GB

 If you have a PC that has been built within the past six years, then the game will run smoothly at the baseline 1080p 60FPS.
 As far as the options go, there’s more than enough here to tweak and customize for those wanting to push out either more performance or visuals.
-However, it’s worth mentioning that at the time of the review there was an issue if you forced 16x AF/Anisotropic Filtering.
-I spoke to Playground Games and they stated an update was coming that would address that.
+However, it’s worth mentioning that there was an issue at the time of the review if you forced 16x AF/Anisotropic Filtering.
+I spoke to Playground Games, and they stated an update was coming that would address that.

 How’s the online

-I’ll be honest, I haven’t had much time with the online component, due to the network features only recently being made accessible.
+I’ll be honest; I haven’t had much time with the online component due to the network features only recently being made accessible.
 Outside of that, I have encountered multiple issues that constantly drops me out of an online session.
 One look over on the Forza forums will reveal that other people are also having this issue with the online infrastructure.
 What I did get to play, though, was several matched races that tossed me onto a team and pitted us against another team.
 This, of course, ended up being a colossal mess as all the racers were crashing into each other.
 I know this will get better as people become used to the game, so I’ll revisit this in the future.
-Though, I’d love if the online racers were actually ghosted cars…
+Though, I’d love it if the online racers were actually ghosted cars…

-When I reviewed Forza Horizon 3, two years ago, I didn’t think that Playground Games would be able to top it.
+When I reviewed Forza Horizon 3 two years ago, I didn’t think that Playground Games would be able to top it.
 Yet here we are, with perhaps the finest racing game to ever grace the Xbox One and PC.
-There is so much content that will assure that you won’t complete the game anytime soon, including the online system that extends your playtime.
-Not to mention it looks great, plays amazing and can even get gamers who aren’t even into cars to give it a spin.
+There is so much content that will assure you that you won’t complete the game anytime soon, including the online system that extends your playtime.
+Not to mention it looks great, plays amazing, and can even get gamers who aren’t even into cars to give it a spin.
 Forza Horizon 4 is definitely the total package.

 Playground Games has done it again, and I couldn’t be more excited.